MrCuddles19/Interactive-rating-component/README.md

 ### What I learned

 I have been practicing for sometime now soo this wasn't too difficult.
-But the styling for the star, result and option element was confusing.
+But the styling for the star, result and option elements was confusing.
 I thought the recquired a unique  background color.
 But i realized it was a box shadow.
 And i tried a lot of them but i got this.
 ```css
 .option {
   box-shadow: 5px 5px 50px 1px rgba(0, 0, 0, 0.5);